December 31, 2013

 0 comments

 Rob Imes has a Kickstarter project ending in a few days for the publication of DITKOMANIA #91, the next issue of his on-going fanzine.
-If it makes its funding goal, this issue features at least 32 pages on various Ditko topics, including his bouncing heroes (including Speedball) and letters about previous issues, plus for the first time in the Imes-published era of the fanzine, colour covers.
+If it makes its funding goal, this issue features at least 32 pages on various Ditko topics, including his bouncing heroes (including the Masked Marvel) and letters about previous issues, plus for the first time in the Imes-published era of the fanzine, colour covers.

 Check it out, both print and digital editions available, plus other premiums for higher funding amounts.
 And as usual, subscription information for DITKOMANIA is over here.